-Total cost will be between $4–4.5 million.
-Our goal is that God would lead the people of Burnt Hickory over the next year to give at least 2 million in over-and-beyond giving, and we will fund the rest out of reserves currently saved from the last few years of stewardship.
-We will have a pledge of affirmation and commitment on Sunday Morning, August 21.
+Total cost will be around $5.7 million.
+Our goal is that God would lead the people of Burnt Hickory over the next year to give at least 3 million in over-and-beyond giving, and we will fund the rest out of reserves currently saved from the last few years of stewardship.

 Will we go into debt with a construction project?

 No, Burnt Hickory will not acquire any financial debt for this construction project to expand the lobby and add the counseling center.
 This will be a fully-funded project.

 Does this project add space for worship services?